aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/data-labeling/_index.md

 ```

 ## Formatting Labels

-Formatting labels goes beyond just changing fonts.
-You can align text, merge cells, and apply borders to create a well-structured and easy-to-read spreadsheet.
+Formatting includes merging cells for a clean header, aligning text, and adding borders.

 ```java
 // Merge cells for a header